Tunneling time problem: At the intersection of quantum mechanics, classical probability theory and special relativity: Critique of the existing concepts and timekeeping procedures in the TTL

-Another 'self-evident' assumption concerns the dynamics of the average spin of transmitted particles in the plane orthogonal to the magnetic field.
+Another unjustified assumption concerns the dynamics of the average spin of transmitted particles in the plane orthogonal to the magnetic field.
 As is assumed in \cite{But}, in the barrier region the spin experiences only the (smooth) Larmor precession in this plane.
 But this assumption is justified only for the spin averaged over the {\it whole} beam of particles, whose state experiences the unitary quantum evolution at all stages of scattering.
-At the same time, transmission is only a part of the OCS.
-And, thus, if the dynamics of this subprocess was everywhere unitary it could take place separately from reflection.
-But, this is not -- in the case of a non-resonant tunneling of a particle through a semi-transparent potential barrier, the subprocesses of the OCS cannot occur separately from each other.
+At the same time, transmission is only a part of the OCS; extension of properties of the OCS onto its subprocesses is unjustified (see also Section \ref{time-dep}).

-Thus, the implicit assumption made in \cite{But} about the unitarity of the tunneling dynamics in the barrier region is certainly false, and one should not exclude that, apart from the Larmor precession, there are other physical effects to alter the average spin of transmitted particles in the barrier region (see Section \ref{f4}).
+Thus, the implicit assumption made in \cite{But} about the unitarity of the tunneling dynamics in the barrier region is unjustified, and one should not exclude that, apart from the Larmor precession, other physical effects could alter the average spin of transmitted particles in the barrier region (see Section \ref{f4}).
 To clearly answer this question, one has to reveal the dynamics of transmitted particles at all stages of scattering.

-All this concerns also the clock-based timekeeping procedures \cite{Lun} and \cite{La2}.
-The former is similar, in every respect, to the Larmor-clock procedure (both the Salecker-Wigner-Peres procedure \cite{Lun} and Larmor one deal with the ensembles of particles at the initial and final stages of scattering, which are not linked causally to each other).
-As regards the B\"{u}ttiker-Landauer time \cite{La2}, it coincides in the limit $k\to 0$ with the Larmor time $\tau_\|^{tr}$ which actually has no concern to the tunneling time (see also \cite{Ha2}).

-\subsection{"Tunneling Confronts Special Relativity" \cite{Nim}: Why this claim cannot be proved or disproved within the current model of a non-resonant tunneling}

-So, neither the Larmor time $\tau_\bot^{tr}$ (and thus Buttiker's dwell time $\tau_{dwell}^{(2)}$) nor the Wigner group time $\tau_{ph}$ can be considered as well established tunneling time concepts.
-None of them allows a correct definition of the tunneling {\it velocity} (see also \cite{Win,Ha2}).
-At the same time many authors claim they measure the tunneling velocity and even observe {\it superluminal} tunneling velocities predicted by these concepts (see, e.g., \cite{Ste0,Ste2,Brun,Chen,Nim,Cent,Pol,Pol1,Lyp,Lett,Gus,Runf}).
-All this has led to a deep controversy in the TTL.
-Some researches (see, e.g., \cite{Nim}) believe that "tunneling confronts special relativity", while others claim that such velocities result from the so-called reshaping process that respects the causality principle (see, e.g., \cite{But3,Soc1,Ste2,Chen,Wang,Ste,Japh}).

-Winful \cite{Win} is one of few investigators who considers the above claims as untenable.
-In his excellent critical analysis \cite{Win} he proves that the existing tunneling velocities cannot be treated unambiguously as the transit velocity, and hence it is meaningless to say about {\it measuring} the superluminal or subluminal tunneling (transit) velocities.
-However, Winful's critique has been ignored in fact.
-At present the so called "reshaping argument" as well as the signal-velocity and dispersion-relations arguments are regarded as more weighty evidence than those presented by Winful.
-But is it really?
-Let us consider this question in detail.